 Attack with a leader development program

 Since 1775, the army recognized the value in investing heavily in the development of leaders at all ranks.
 Good development programs help prepare the current and future leaders to be prepared to lead teams and set the conditions for the organization’s future success.
+Use the assessment performed above to determine the priority goals of your program.
+Then put into place the actual program based on on available resources.
 Once developed, rigorous execution of the program is paramount.
 The best leaders recognize the importance of sustained investment in the development of their people.
 Success stems from a culture where leaders are equipped with the mindset and passion for developing others.
 Leaders own the task of developing their people and cannot ignore it.

 Value coaching excellence

 One-on-one coaching is arguably the most important skill a leader must possess to be effective in developing others.
-The best leaders are great communicators who set the example for what right looks like.
+Effective coaching starts from what is inside the leader’s heart.
 Great coaching skills do not come naturally to many leaders; they must be learned and practiced.
 When leaders ignore or short-change this critical task, their people fail to grow and reach their full potential.
 The consequences continue to expose themselves as their people will also fail to learn how to coach their own subordinates.
 The entire organization suffers.
-The keys to coaching success include creating a positive and open communication environment, agreeing of clear goals, and engaging in consistent dialog focused on assessment of performance and inspiring actions for the future.
+The keys to coaching success include establishing a standard approach to your sessions, establishing agreed-upon goals, and enforcing accountability by assessment of performance and inspiring actions for the future.

 Embrace trusted relationships

 Trusted relationships between leaders and their people trump everything when it comes to effective leadership.
 Being successful in life is a team sport.
 A leader’s influence over others will not occur if their mutual trust is absent.
-For leaders to be trusted, they need to be leaders of character, competent in technical and leadership skills, genuinely care for their people, and exercise humility.
-The best leaders have these qualities.
-Trusted relationships remain in place for life.
+The above 4 categories of the methodology directly impact trust.
+In addition, leaders must know and care for their people.
+They must exercise humility.
+And a great way for leaders to bridge their relationships with their people is to spend quality time outside the work environment.
 Soldiers will follow their leaders into the most dangerous places, under the most extraordinary conditions if they trust their leaders.
-Earning that trust is a critical task and must be mastered to be a leader in the army.
+Same goes for those in the business world.

 Why BRAVE?
 Francis Scott Key is the author of the famous words “The land of the free and the home of the brave.”
 He wrote those words in 1814, and since 1931, they have been sung as the national anthem of the United States.
 The word BRAVE has powerful meanings.
 Being a great leader is tough business.
 It takes courage.
 It takes bravery.
 There are powerful lessons to be learned from the US Army.